cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

                                            .build()
         );
       }
-      // set the output schema of this stage so that stages further down the pipeline will know their input schema. pipelineConfigurer.getStageConfigurer().setOutputSchema(OUTPUT_SCHEMA);
+      // Set the output schema of this stage so that stages further down the pipeline will know their input schema. pipelineConfigurer.getStageConfigurer().setOutputSchema(OUTPUT_SCHEMA);
     }